-When companies ask for referees who can comment on academic progress as well as your general conduct, students should contact their individual Project Supervisor in the first instance, where applicable or can ask their Adviser of Studies.
-It is department practice to provide a reference directly to the employer and not to the student.
+When companies ask for referees who can comment on academic progress as well as your general conduct, students should contact their individual Project Supervisor in the first instance (where applicable) or can ask their academic Adviser of Studies.
+It is department policy to only provide a reference directly to a prospective employer and not to students.

 Under the General Data Protection Regulation (GDPR), staff are not permitted to provide references without student consent.
-Reference requests will therefore be declined where students have not contacted and agreed this with the relevant member of staff prior to the request being received.
+Reference requests will therefore be rejected where students have not contacted and agreed this with the relevant member of staff prior to the request being received.